nautobot/nautobot-app-chatops/docs/user/grafana_commands.md

 Interact with Grafana by utilizing the following sub-commands:

-R: The output should be only the the table similar to the following one, replaced with commands defined later.
-R: Ommit the `dispatcher` arg.

 | Command | Arguments | Description |
 | ------- | --------- | ----------- |
 | `get-aps` | `[APIC]` `[tenant]` | Display Application Profiles configured for a given tenant. |